netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "counter", "last-occurrence", and "upcoming-occurrence" data nodes are only avaliable when the "schedule-type" is "recurrence".

+   "local-time" reports the actual local time as seen by the entity that host a schedule.
+This paramter can be used by a controller to infer the offset to UTC.

+   "last-failed-occurrence" and "failure-counter" report the last failure that occured and the count of failures for this schedule.

-   The current grouping captures common parameters that is applicable to typical scheduling contexts known so far.
+    The current grouping captures common parameters that are applicable to typical scheduling contexts known so far.
 Future modules can define other useful parameters as needed.
 For example, in a  scheduling context with multiple system sources to feed the schedules, the "source" and "precedence" parameters